maxhaoxin/COMP20008-Project-2/README.md

 # COMP20008-Project-2
-First assignment of Elements of Data Processing (COMP20008) at The University of Melbourne.
+Second assignment of Elements of Data Processing (COMP20008) at The University of Melbourne.